ESG Information

 Supply Chain Management (definition)

-Management and Sustainability Report - 1.5 Portfolio of services and products
+Management and Sustainability Report - 3.4 Business Model and Sustainable Value Chain

 18